On some exact solutions of heavenly equations in four dimensions: Some new classes of exact solutions and their non-invariance

-Moreover, if $n$ is unbounded, then the series (\ref{rozw_suma_i}) is infinite.
-So, now we need to apply some properties of functional series, \cite{korn}.
-If $n$ is {\underline{finite}}, then (\ref{rozw_suma_i}) is usual finite sum of the functions $g_{j}$ and further considerations are not necessary.
+In both cases: of equal symmetries and higher symmetry, $\beta_{j}$ are arbitrary constants.
+It turns out that in the case of higher symmetry, the class of the solutions of second heavenly equation transformed by Legendre transformation, is given by functional series, which appear in (\ref{rozw_suma_i}), and this series can be infinite.

-Then, from the requirement of differentiability of (\ref{rozw_suma_i}), we have the requirement that it needs to be convergent.
+However, we have here the functional series (\ref{rozw_suma_i}).
+So, now we need to apply some properties of the functional series, \cite{korn}.
+Namely, from the requirement of differentiability of (\ref{rozw_suma_i}), we have the requirement that it needs to be uniformly convergent.
 Also, from the requirement of differentiability of (\ref{rozw_suma_i}), we see that the corresponding series (for the coefficients satisfying the relations (\ref{wsp_suma_rowne})):

 need to be uniformly convergent.

 Further, from the requirement of differentiability of the series (\ref{rozn_szereg}), the consecutive series, including the terms obtained by computing the derivatives in (\ref{rozn_szereg}) (for the coefficients satisfying the relations (\ref{wsp_suma_rowne})):